digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 -------------------

 The primary build tool used by the example project is Gradle.
-As is recommended, this is managed via the Gradle wrappers `gradlew` and `gradlew.bat`.
+As is best-practice, this is managed via the Gradle wrappers `gradlew` and `gradlew.bat`.
 This is used for the Java-based web services in `backend/`.
 It is also used to build Daml smart contracts via a simple wrapper that calls the Daml Assistant [12]_.